lyang/braintree-rails-example/README.md

 All other models, Customer, CreditCard, Address are stored in Braintree's vault.

-This branch uses Braintree's S2S (server to server) API, to demonstrate the capabilties of the [braintree-rails](https://github.com/lyang/braintree-rails-example) gem.
+Master branch uses Braintree's S2S (server to server) API, to demonstrate the capabilties of the [braintree-rails](https://github.com/lyang/braintree-rails-example) gem.

 Transparent redirect examples
 ===============